-- Buy and sell supported cryptocurrencies with GBP, EUR, and other fiat currencies at competitive rates (about 2.5% in fees).
+- Buy and sell supported cryptocurrencies with GBP, EUR, and other fiat currencies at reasonable rates (about 2.5% in fees).

-- Wirex’s GBP card is a Visa Debit (EUR/USD cards are prepaid).
-You can use it anywhere that Visa is accepted, which is at more than 54 million outlets and ATMs around the world (some merchants might decline it).
+- You can use it anywhere that Visa is accepted, which is at more than 54 million outlets and ATMs around the world (some merchants might decline it).

 - Contactless support.

 - Earn up to 1.5% cashback (in Bitcoin!) when you use your Wirex card in-store.